 - Chocolates, like the Pavés genevois, and pastries from Pâtisserie Ducret

 - Thinly sliced dried bison from Chevaline de Rive

 - Arancinis from Cavalieri & Fils

-During my visit to La Halle de Rive, I picked up the following products, two of which are specialties of Geneva, and three of which appear among the directory of traditional Swiss food products from Patrimoine Culinaire Suisse (Culinary Heritage of Switzerland).
+During my visit, I picked up the following products, two of which are specialties of Geneva, and three of which appear among the directory of traditional Swiss food products from Patrimoine Culinaire Suisse (Culinary Heritage of Switzerland).

-1 – Rissoles aux poires: Made with either pâte brisée (short crust pastry) or pâte feuilletée (puff pastry), they are filled with poires (pears) and flavored with cinnamon.
+1 – Rissoles aux poires.
+Made with either pâte brisée (short crust pastry) or pâte feuilletée (puff pastry), they are filled with pears and flavored with cinnamon.
 You can find them at Boulangerie-Pâtisserie Rückstuhl, which has been in the same family for four generations.

-4 – Pain genevois: One of Switzerland’s 22 cantonal breads, Pain genevois is made with farine mi-blanche (similar to a white whole wheat).
-These round loaves are sprinkled with flour and have diamond shapes cut across the top.
+4 – Pain genevois.
+One of Switzerland’s 22 cantonal breads, bakers traditionally make Pain genevois with farine mi-blanche (similar to a white whole wheat).
+They sprinkle the round, slightly flattened loaves with flour and cut diamond shapes across the top.
 Like the Rissoles aux poires, I bought this bread at Boulangerie-Pâtisserie Rückstuhl.

-Additional food specialties from Geneva, some of which are seasonal, that you can try to find at La Halle de Rive include:
+Additional food specialties from Geneva, some of which are seasonal, that you can try to find include: